revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ---

-10.Can i use other tools instead of pip?What are the tools can i use rather than pip?
+10.Can we use other tools instead of pip?
+What are the tools that we can use rather than pip?

 <details><summary><b>Show Answer </b></summary>